rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

                       |_| |_|              _/_
                                            |_|
 ```
-4. **Trie** -> a.k.a prefix tree or digital tree, is a type of n-ary search tree used for locating specific keys from within a set.
+4. **Trie** -> a.k.a ***prefix tree** or **digital tree**, is a type of n-ary search tree used for locating specific keys from within a set.
 These keys are most often **strings**, with links between nodes defined not by the entire key, but by individual characters.
 In order to access a key (to recover its value, change it, or remove it), the trie is traversed depth-first, following the links between nodes, which represent each character in the key.

 5. **Heap** ->  (will be working with binary heap specifically), is a specialized tree based data structure that satisfies the heap property, ensuring that a value of a parent node is always greater that or equal to(in a max **heap**) or less that or equal to(in a min **heap**) the value of its children(the left and the right child).
 A heap is a **complete binary tree**( meaning all levels are fully filled, except possibly the last one, which is filled from left to right) that can be implemented using a **list**.
 It can be used to implement *priority queue*. [you can look at it in both tree representation or list representation, check wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure)#/media/File:Max-Heap-new.svg).
 This heap is different from **memory heap** since memory heap is diff concept.